ota-meshi/eslint-plugin-astro/README.md

       // Allows Astro components to be parsed.
       parser: "astro-eslint-parser",
       // Parse the script in `.astro` as TypeScript by adding the following configuration.
+      // It's the setting you need when using TypeScript.
       parserOptions: {
         parser: "@typescript-eslint/parser",
         extraFileExtensions: [".astro"],